 Yep, you read that right.
 Plan your party around a big game and make sure that there is a TV (or two) in eye sight while carving.
 We have found that using an extension cord lets us put a TV outside so the gooey pumpkin mess is contained to the great outdoors.
 People are much more likely to get together for a big game with pumpkin carving instead of just a pumpkin carving party.
 Trust me.
 You can even put a fun playoff baseball twist on your pumpkin carving party and don’t forget to dress in your favorite football or baseball gear if you aren’t brave enough to wear a Halloween costume along with the kiddos.

 Provide carving supplies

-Visit the Dollar Store and go crazy.
+Visit the Halloween section on Target and go crazy.
 Seriously.
-They have so many cute arts and crafts materials that can be used by both young and old alike to decorate pumpkins–puffy paint, stickers, glitter, markers, etc. Many of these stores also have pumpkin carving kits that include knives, scrapers, and templates.
-Be sure to grab a bunch just in case someone comes to the party lacking supplies.
+They have so many cute arts and crafts materials that can be used by both young and old alike to decorate pumpkins–puffy paint, stickers, glitter, permanent markers, etc. Be sure to also stock up on carving kits that include knives, scrapers, and templates in case someone comes to the party lacking supplies.
 Stockpile if there are any left over and your Target run will be much less pricey next year!

 Clearly state the BYOP and BYOB

 You don’t want the responsibility of picking out a pumpkin for one of your guests—size, shape color—too many decisions!
 Fall is also when there are so many great Oktoberfest beers being brewed (pick up some from my favorite Oktoberfest spot!), so when everyone brings a six pack of their own, there is more delicious Fall flavor to enjoy.
 Put out some spooky wine glasses and mugs so you can really get into the Halloween spirit.
 I guarantee that this spiked apple cider recipe will be a hit not just with you (it’s so easy to prep!) but also with your guests.

 Plan a simple meal

 I love having a simple buffet for parties, especially when there is a busy activity such as pumpkin carving, so people can eat and graze as they please.
 We typically put out an assortment of dips including my popular salsa, and for Fall we love to take the easy road and use the slow cooker.
 I can’t even tell you how delicious and SIMPLE our pulled pork recipe is.
 Never underestimate how easy it is to make spooky rice krispie treats, either.
-We pick up a few pies from the store for dessert and BOOM!
+We pick up a few pies from the store for dessert, some cute decorative napkins and BOOM!
 Everyone is fed and you are out having fun with your guests instead of in the kitchen.

 Have an activity planned for the kids